nuttycom/lambdaconf-2016/slides.md

 If we're going to be combining values, this seems about as primitive a mechanism for combining values as one could come up with.

-So why is associativity important?

-* It allows us to reorder operations and achieve the same result, so long as the order of the operands is preserved.

-* A coworker stated this as "You want associativity when you want to muck about with evaluation order."
+So, again, associativity is important because it allows us to reorder operations and achieve the same result, so long as the order of the operands is preserved.
+A coworker stated this as "You want associativity when you want to muck about with evaluation order."

-If functional programming is about combining values, and if we want to be able to decompose our programs into smaller constituents, then we may want to break up *where* we're doing that combining, or not do it all at once, and yet still have the same meaning to our program when we put those constituents back together.
+Now, unfortunately we don't have a mechanism in the Haxe type system to demand proof of the associativity that we require of implementations of this type, so we'll have to simply go by convention.
+This is unfortunate, because it means that we need to be more careful when writing implementations, but this isn't a defect that's unique to the Haxe type system - Haskell doesn't require proofs that the binary operation in instances of its "Semigroup" typeclass are associative either.

 </aside>